Seanzy/gitworkflow/README.md

 Then I saved the changes and committed them as Test1.
 Then I made some more changes and saved them.
 Then I committed the other changes as Test2.
+Then I switched to the 'dev' branch by typing git checkout -b dev Then I made some more changes and saved them (lines 10-12).
+Then I committed the changes.